snotskie/Inconvergent.jl/README.md

 ## TODO

+- Refactor random.jl to return 4d points and accept any-d points
+- Adjust Sandpaint so you can specify which projection to use
+- Refactor sandpaint.jl to accept any-d points
 - Finish implementing examples, with images for each result
 - Finish implementing Sandpaint drawing methods
 - Finish implementing Weir alteration methods